-Coolstays supported 4 kelp survey sites along the Sussex coastline in 2022.
+Coolstays supported 4 kelp survey sites along the Sussex coastline in 2022

 Coolstays supported 4 survey sites in partnership with GreenTheUK and Blue Marine.
-The survey work was a collaborative study between Blue Marine Foundation and University of Sussex as part of the Sussex Kelp Restoration Project.
+The survey work was a collaborative study between Blue Marine Foundation and University of Sussex as part of the Sussex Kelp Recovery Project.

 Sites 14 to 17 were supported by Coolstays.